dara-mtl/better-post-filter-widgets-for-elementor/readme.txt

 == Changelog ==

+= 1.7.0 – 2025-10-24 =

+* New: Added support for relational ACF and array fields to the Filter widget – currently compatible with User, Post Object, and Relationship fields.
+  * Relational fields were also added to the Default Filter section, allowing pre-filtering of results based on related users or posts.
+* New: Added quick deselect pill support for numeric ranges.
+* New: Added URL-based filter triggering.
+  * Filters can now be triggered using ?results=filter-XXXXXXX (replace XXXXXXX with the Filter ID).
+  * After interacting with the widget, the URL scheme will be automatically revealed for sharing or linking.
+* New: Filter query results now detect Elementor Pro and BPFWE Post Widget `query_id`, ensuring filter results do not override the Loop Grid's own query.
+* New/Dev: Added a developer filter for extending relational meta-based terms:
+  * `bpfwe/get_relational_terms/{query_id}`
+* Fix: Prevented a potential HTTP 500 error when using a single template directly on a static page instead of assigning the template to the page itself.

 = 1.6.2 – 2025-10-06 =

 * Fix/Security: Patched a vulnerability reported on Patchstack.
 Added stricter validation for HTML tag settings in the Post widget & Repeater dynamic tag.